Ants vs. Termites: What's the Difference?

 - Drywood termites: On the other hand, if you notice wood damage and a mound of droppings that resemble grains of salt and pepper, you have drywood termites, which don’t build mud tunnels.
 Note that the color of the droppings may vary, depending on the color of wood that the termites are eating.

 - Carpenter ants: Unlike drywood termite droppings, which consist solely of fecal matter, ant droppings look like soft, fibrous pieces of wood and fecal matter loosely compacted together.
-Ant frass consists of wood particles, feces, tiny pieces of dirt, and sometimes, parts of dead ants.
 You’ll typically find ant droppings near nesting sites in slit-like openings within the wood.
 They will dispose of their fecal matter through wood crevices, treating them as a natural garbage chute.

 Frequently Asked Questions about Ants vs Termites